worldcoin/world-id-docs/docs/index.md

 <!-- TODO: Add use cases for Cloud apps -->

-World ID prevents sibyl attacks for actions on-chain and [off-chain](/docs/advanced/non-crypto-projects).
+World ID prevents sybil attacks both on-chain and off-chain.
 Some use cases:

 - **Receiving airdrops**.
 Reward early users of your project without abuse from bots, users creating multiple accounts, etc. For example, democratic airdrops like [Worldcoin](https://worldcoin.org).
 - **Democratic voting**.
 Ensure one person equals one vote; e.g. governance, proposal voting, etc.